TekMike365/.dotfiles/README.md

 First, clone this repo to your $HOME directory

 ```
-git clone git@github.com:TekMike365/dotfiles.git
+git clone git@github.com:TekMike365/.dotfiles.git
 ```

-Then cd into it use GNU stow to create symlinks
+Then cd into it and use GNU stow to create symlinks

 ```
-cd dotfiles
+cd .dotfiles
 stow .
 ```